Skip to content

 Dashboard Tour

-The DjinnBot dashboard at http://localhost:3000 gives you real-time visibility into everything your AI team is doing.
+The DjinnBot dashboard at http://localhost:3000 gives you real-time visibility into everything your AI team is doing — from live agent output to cost analytics.

 Home